rakilkim/Time-Traveller/forecast_module/README.md

 # Forecasting API

 ## Envrionment Setup
-In order to recreate the environment, first create your own python virtual envrionment.
+In order to recreate the environment, first create your own python virtual envrionment( we recommend v3.12.3).
 Within this virtual environment, run the following command in the module's root directory:

 ```
 pip install -r requirements.txt